kotliluk/rachel/README.md

 There is a list of buttons under the table, which insert relational algebra operators.

+To use quote '"' characters inside string literals in expressions, you must escape their default behavior (i.e., starting or ending a string) by a backslash as '\\"'.
+Similarly, to use a backslash character, you must type it twice '\\\\'.

 There are three buttons on the bottom of the section, which affect the selected expression:
 - The **Evaluate** button evaluates the edited expression and updates the result section.
 - The **Rename** text field renames the edited expression.
 There are no restrictions on expression